Domiii/dbux/README.md

             * maybe only if they are different call-sites between calls?
             * use case: polymorphism/callbacks of different origins
       * other?
-   * list "other traces at cursor" in a separate node at the bottom
       * sort those by `staticTrace`
       * only build when opened
    * better loop support:
       * distinguish repeated calls of a trace from other traces at selection
       * allow to better understand and work through the repetitions
-   * group {Push,Pop}Callback{Argument,} into one
-      * show status: executed x times
-      * if executed: go to callback definition
    * better value rendering (e.g. empty string (currently not shown at all); small arrays + objects)
       * function parameters
          * need to properly destruct